Affiliate Disclosure

 If you buy through our links, we may get a commission.
 Read our ethics policy.

-Apple launched AirPods seven years ago, and changed the world again
+Apple launched AirPods eight years ago, and changed the world again

 Apple's original AirPods

-Apple was criticized for its September 7, 2016 unveiling of the AirPods — and the end of the headphone jack — but the wireless earbuds went on to become a hit and to spawn an entire industry.
+Apple was criticized for its September 7, 2016 unveiling of the AirPods, because it was the end of the headphone jack — but the wireless earbuds went on to become a hit and spawn an entire industry.

 Watch the 2016 announcement of AirPods now and what strikes you is how old everything seems — except the AirPods.
-They were announced alongside the iPhone 7, for example, which even still had a home button.
+They were announced alongside the iPhone 7, for example, which seemed so good then, yet it is so ancient that it even has a home button.

-The same launch presentation also unveiled the Apple Watch Series 2, which now seems a little quaint next to the Apple Watch Series 4 and later, or especially the Apple Watch Ultra.
+The same launch presentation also unveiled the Apple Watch Series 2, which at best seems a little quaint next to the Apple Watch Series 4 and later, or especially the Apple Watch Ultra.

-There have been new versions of the AirPods too, including the addition of the AirPods Pro and AirPods Max.
-Yet watching Phil Schiller talk through the then new earbuds, you would buy that seven-year-old model today.
+To be fair, there have been new versions of the AirPods too, including the addition of the much redesigned AirPods Pro and rather larger AirPods Max.
+Yet watching Phil Schiller talk through the then-new earbuds, you would buy that seven-year-old model today.

 Looking forward and backwards